osmlab/atlas-checks/docs/checks/intersectingBuildingsCheck.md

  An Atlas object must meet the following criteria to be considered a building:

 - It must have at least 3 points.
-- It must have a _building_ Tag and has a value that's defined in the [BuildingTag.java](https://github.com/osmlab/atlas/blob/dev/src/main/java/org/openstreetmap/atlas/tags/BuildingTag.java).
+- It must have a _building_ Tag and has a value that is defined in [BuildingTag.java](https://github.com/osmlab/atlas/blob/dev/src/main/java/org/openstreetmap/atlas/tags/BuildingTag.java).

 Intersecting buildings are either flagged as 'intersect' or 'overlap':